About the Project

 The primary outcome of this curriculum is the design for the school’s north courtyard space.
 The design reflects the value and culture of the community.
 Its aesthetic is that of a community garden, where diverse spaces can coexist and flow one into another.
 The space in its first iteration will be divided into three areas based on themes that have emerged from the design team:

 - Sensory Garden (empathy)

 - Healing Garden (strife)

-Wilson will facilitate the painting of a botanical mural around the building.
-Her porous, evolutionary process at the school centers on community-held authorship, and as such, will continue to evolve as Uprooted/reRooted proceeds over the next two years.
+Wilson facilitated the painting of a botanical mural around the building, created by artist Eurhi Jones.
+This porous, evolutionary process at the school centers on community-held authorship and collaboration.

 City of Philadelphia Mayor’s Office of Education

 Stavros Niarchos Foundation